Summer Research

 To Apply:

+Applications are open only to current sophomores, in late January-early February of their sophomore year.
 Interested students should apply by submitting the following information:

 • Name, class, and intended major